 While it can involve worker ownership through Employee Stock Ownership Plans, if business principles so desire, Stakeholder Capitalism is not to be confused with Democratic Socialism.
-It is purely voluntary, other than disclosures required of US public or large companies in the European Union, and there are no laws targeted against Shareholder Capitalism.
+It is purely voluntary, other than disclosures required of US public or large companies in the European Union.

 The EEA's Stakeholder Capitalism definition largely parallels the quality people management principles

 of the International Organization for Standardization published in 2012, and embodied in ISO 10018 people engagement